zero2ds/In2Research_Ria_Hoondle/Week_3/README.md

 # Ria's Week 3 progress - Summary
-The following information can be found more detail in the word document posted - Week 3 report.
+The following information can be found more detail in the word document posted - Week 3 report :brain:.

 This week I have been exploring descriptive statistics including skewness, kurtosis, running correlation tests, t-tests and attempting chi-squared tests.
-I also explored plotting grouped boxplots based on the healthcare WHO data.
+I also explored plotting grouped boxplots based on the healthcare WHO data 	:woman_health_worker:.

 <img width="614" alt="Screen Shot 2022-07-20 at 12 28 13" src="https://user-images.githubusercontent.com/78815761/180085530-dc0981dd-1b98-463c-ba79-38df082c2656.png">

-The boxplots above demonstrate the range of Global life expectancy values from the years 2000-2019 for both males and females.
+The boxplots above demonstrate the range of Global life expectancy values from the years 2000-2019 for both males and females :hospital:.

 <img width="739" alt="Screen Shot 2022-07-20 at 12 40 24" src="https://user-images.githubusercontent.com/78815761/180085678-b2118ac0-0ce2-4607-848e-a8789bdbf46b.png">